davidmirror-ops/flyte-the-hard-way/docs/aws/03-roles-service-accounts.md

 ```bash
 aws eks describe-cluster --region <region> --name <Name-EKS-Cluster> --query "cluster.identity.oidc.issuer" --output text
 ```

 2. Create the OIDC provider that will be associated with the EKS cluster:

 ```bash
 eksctl utils associate-iam-oidc-provider --cluster <Name-EKS-Cluster> --approve
 ```

 3. From the AWS Management Console, verify that the OIDC provider has been created by going to **IAM** and then **Identity providers**.
-There should be a new provider entry has with the same <UUID-OIDC> issuer as the cluster’s.
+There should be a new provider entry has with the same <UUID-OIDC> issuer as the cluster's.

 ## Create a user-managed IAM policy